EmbNet01/EmbNetworks/README.md

 ```
 ##### Networks

-The methods currently support undirected binary networks, which are represented using .edgelist files.
-These files contain a list of edges in the network.
-For example, if there is an edge between nodes 3 and 4, it can be specified as either 3 4 or 4 3 in the file.
-The .edgelist files do not contains duplicate entries and the nodes id start from 0.
+The method currently supports undirected binary networks represented using .edgelist files.
+These files list the edges in the network.
+For instance, an edge between nodes 3 and 4 can be specified as either 3 4 or 4 3, but not both.
+The .edgelist files do not contain duplicate entries, and node IDs start from 0.

 ##### Embedding
 To compute the embedding matrix you can use the embedNet.py script with the following parameters: